onheap/eval/README.md

 ### Key Concepts
 #### Expressions

-Currently, the evaluation expressions should be written in [S-Expression](https://en.wikipedia.org/wiki/S-expression) syntax, A.K.A.
-Lisp-like syntax.
-And the Infix Notation is working in progress (Please let me know if you want this feature urgent).
+Currently, the evaluation expressions should be written in [S-Expression](https://en.wikipedia.org/wiki/S-expression) syntax, also known as Lisp-like syntax.
+The implementation of Infix Notation is still a work in progress.
+Please let me know if you require this feature urgently.

-Please see examples below:
+Below are some example expressions.

 One line string expression:
 ```lisp